 John Donahoe, CEO of Nike, was scheduled to participate in Wednesday’s panel but was unable to attend.
 He sent in a video clip following in the themes of the panel.
 “We all deeply admire current and future leaders like yourself that exhibit the grit, perseverance and determination that it takes to lead,” Donahoe said in the video.

-U.S. Senators Shelley Moore Capito and Joe Manchin, WV Senate President Mitch Carmichael, Secretary of State Matt Warner and Representative Carol Miller, as well as Huntington Mayor Steve Williams and WVU President Gordon Gee, attended the event and were recognized by President Jerry Gilbert.
+U.S. Senators Shelley Moore Capito and Joe Manchin, WV Senate President Mitch Carmichael, Secretary of State Matt Warner and Representative Carol Miller, as well as Huntington Mayor Steve Williams and WVU President Gordon Gee, attended the event and were recognized by former President Jerry Gilbert.

 The event concluded with panel members receiving gifts from the Lewis College of Business.
 Thank you for supporting the Distinguished Speaker Series at Marshall University as we strive to create impact, innovation and engagement for business and business education in our Mountain State.